CelineDknp/CodeDiffNG/LogDiffing.package/GraphDiff.class/README.md

 	- `linkLine: aLink`: create a line for the dotfile concerning a link
 - `links: aLink`: add `aLink` to the link array.
 - `setUp: aFileV1 and: aFileV2` instanciate all needed variables.
+- `mainGraph`: returns the main graph of this object
+- `cleanCopy`: returns a new GraphDiff object that's a clean (deep) copy of this object